 This green tomato soup recipe was born out of necessity.
-I accidentally fell completely in love with green tomatoes this fall.
-But, I really didn’t have much of a choice, since the squirrels in my neighborhood are complete lunatics.
+I accidentally fell in love with green tomatoes this fall.
+But only because I didn’t have much of a choice.
+The squirrels in my neighborhood are complete lunatics.
 And they’ve completely ruined all of my tomato hopes and dreams.
 They prance around in my garden and take big bites out of each tomato just when they become perfectly juicy and ripe.
+It’s maddening.

 So, in order to save my tomatoes from the squirrels, I have to pick them when they’re still green.
-My choices are having no tomatoes at all or I can have green tomatoes.
-Therefore I’m making the most of my green tomatoes by either ripening them inside on my windowsill.
-Or by making this creamy and vegan green tomato soup.
+My choices are having no tomatoes at all or have green tomatoes.
+I try to make the most of my green tomatoes by either ripening them inside on my windowsill.
+Or by making this green tomato soup.

-Green tomatoes are slightly tart, sweet and in my humble opinion, kind of underrated.
-Famously they are known for one classic dish – fried green tomatoes.
+Green tomatoes are slightly tart, sweet and (in my opinion) kind of underrated.
+Famously they are known for the classic Southern dish, fried green tomatoes.
 Which, while I’ve never had, I’m sure is delicious.
 But I like to eat them raw.
 Sliced really thin in summer salads for a nice crunch.
-Or I like them roasted and blended into green tomato soup.
+Or I like them blended into this roasted green tomato soup.

 How to make green tomato soup.

-Green tomato soup tastes very similar to red tomato soup.
+Green tomato soup tastes similar to red tomato soup.
 It’s just a little brighter and more acidic, but not in a bad way.
-In this soup recipe I balanced the tartness by slow-roasting the tomatoes with onions.
-This allows the flavors of the green tomatoes to deepen and caramelize while bringing out their natural sugars.
+In this soup recipe I balanced the tartness by slow-roasting the tomatoes with onions and garlic.
+Which allows the flavors of the green tomatoes to deepen and caramelize while bringing out their natural sugars.

 Then I blend the roasted tomatoes and onions with some leafy greens and a super savory broth (this vegetable broth is a great homemade option).
-And I top it all off with an herbed oil made from equal parts parsley and basil.
-It’s naturally vegan, gluten-free, creamy, sweet and luscious.
+And I top it all off with parsley sauce.
+It’s naturally vegan, gluten-free, nut-free, creamy, sweet and luscious.
 I hope you love it as much as I do.
 And I hope it inspires you to think out of the green tomato recipe box.

 - 2 pounds green tomatoes, quartered